 After writing my recent post asking readers how they would help a toddler who is afraid of the bath (which I got great suggestions on, thanks!)
 I kept on thinking about a fellow blogger I know who writes these neat posts about sensory themed baths.
 I wondered if she would have some insights for us, so I asked her to guest post, and today you’re in luck.

-Hello, my name is Crystal, and I am so excited to be guest posting on Creative with Kids today!
+Hello, my name is Crystal, and I am so excited to be guest posting here today!

 I am the writer of Growing A Jeweled Rose, a play based website where I share play and learning activities for small children.
 One of our favorite ways to explore and play is during bath time.
 Given our love of bath time, and Alissa’s recent struggles with bath time fear, I thought it would be helpful to share a few bath tips.